rethinkdb/www/_posts/2015-06-09-s3-batch-upload.md

 ```

-I used Bluebird's `promisify` feature to create Promised-based wrappers
+I used Bluebird's `promisify` feature to create Promise-based wrappers
 around the desired `gm` and S3 library functions.
 Next, I used a `map`
 operation to iterate over all of the uploaded files, returning an array of
 Promises that perform concurrent image uploading and resizing for each